redislabs-training/node-js-crash-course/README.md

 This is the source code repository for the Node.js Redis Crash Course.
 It's designed to be used with the workbooks and videos that make up the course.

+If you are looking for solutions to the coding exercises that form an optional part of the course, check out the `solutions` branch.

 ## Software Prerequisites

 To get the most from this course, you'll need a machine that can run Node.js applications, plus Docker as we'll be using a container that includes Redis and the required add-on modules for this course.